Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 ences an ApplicationCompositeElementDataPrototype of the provided ApplicationCompositeDataType.

-#@SECTION: 4.
-If and only if the DataPrototype is not typed by an ApplicationDataType
-in the context of a DataProto
-but by an ImplementationDataType: typeMapping, for each ImplementationDataTypeElement of the required
+4. If and only if the DataPrototype is not typed by an ApplicationDataType in the context of a DataProto but by an ImplementationDataType: typeMapping, for each ImplementationDataTypeElement of the required